Tessa Wyatt: Career

-From 1977 to 1981, played Vicky Nicholls, later Tripp, in the ITV sitcom Robin's Nest.
+From 1977 to 1981, Wyatt played Vicky Nicholls, later Tripp, in the ITV sitcom Robin's Nest.
 Her on-screen boyfriend Robin Tripp was played by Richard O'Sullivan.
 Following Robin's Nest, Wyatt appeared in Return of the Saint, Boon and 2point4 Children.

 Wyatt was part of the original cast of the Channel Five soap opera Family Affairs, playing Samantha Cockerill.
 Since 2000 she has also appeared in Casualty and Doctors.
 She appeared in the fifth series of Peep Show as Jeremy's mother and was Tom's love interest in an episode of The Old Guys opposite Roger Lloyd-Pack and Clive Swift.
 In 2013, she joined the cast of EastEnders, playing Betty Spragg.
 She made a second appearance on the BBC series Doctors on 19 May 2015 alongside George Layton, another sitcom stalwart from the 1970s.

 Personal life

 In 1972, Wyatt married radio DJ Tony Blackburn, with whom she had a son, Simon, born in 1973.
 The couple divorced in 1977.

-For seven years from 1978, Wyatt was in a relationship with her Robin's Nest co-star Richard O'Sullivan, with whom she also had a son, Jamie.
+For seven years from 1978, Wyatt was in a relationship with her Robin's Nest co-star Richard O'Sullivan, with whom she had a son, Jamie.

 She married property developer Bill Harkness at the Hammersmith register office in 1986, and they have two children.